movementlabsxyz/movement-docs/docs/devs/getstarted.md

             </details>
             - Step 2: Build the Aptos CLI tool:
               ```bash title="Terminal"
-              cargo build --package aptos --profile cli
+              cargo build -p movement
               ```
-              > The binary will be available at `target\cli\aptos.exe`
+              > The binary will be available at `target\debug\movement.exe`
             - Step 3: (Optional) Move this executable to a place in your PATH
             </TabItem>
    <!-- END:<<< Windows - Install CLI <<< -->